 The Netherlands is a small country with a long and interesting history.
-Over the centuries, the Netherlands has managed to develop into a rich and wealthy country.
-This made me wonder “why is the Netherlands so rich?” and how did the Netherlands become so wealthy?
+Over the centuries, the Netherlands has developed into a rich and wealthy country.
+This made me wonder why the Netherlands is so rich and how the Netherlands became so wealthy.

 The reason behind the high GDP of the Netherlands is their ingenious innovations and investments that supported and boosted their economy.
 Plus, the Rotterdam seaport makes the Netherlands a center of trade which greatly positively impacts the country’s economy.

 This brief answer may not quench your curiosity about the secret behind Netherlands riches.
-Therefore, I highly suggest you read on till the end to get the full picture.
+Therefore, I highly suggest you read on till the end to get the whole picture.